beam-phattra/movie_recommendation/README.md

 ## How to improve in the future

+- Model
+  - Enhanced Feature Engineering:
+    - Apply techniques like TF-IDF, Word2Vec, or BERT embeddings to extract meaningful features from movie title and tag.

-- Enhanced Model Architecture
+  - Enhanced Model Performance
     - Implement deep learning models like Autoencoders to capture complex user-item interactions.
     - Use Embedding-based models where user and item embeddings are learned jointly.
     - Use grid search or randomized search for hyperparameter tuning to find the best model parameters.
     - Consider using Bayesian Optimization for a more efficient hyperparameter search.

+- Deployment
-- Enhanced Feature Engineering:
+  - API:
     - Use Natural Language Processing (NLP) techniques to analyze movie descriptions and reviews for additional features.
     - Apply techniques like TF-IDF, Word2Vec, or BERT embeddings to extract meaningful features from text data.